 Glycoalkaloids are another plant toxin that has been shown to cause intestinal permeability, or “leaky gut”.

-Unfortunately, cooking does not significantly reduce glycoalkaloids.
-So low-light potato storage is important.
+Unfortunately, cooking does not significantly reduce glycoalkaloids, making low-light potato storage very important.
 Any damage, sprouts, or green areas should be removed.
 Peeling the potato is best.
 And don’t eat any potato that tastes bitter.